amanzi/amanzi/spack/README.md

 ```
 spack install amanzi <desired_variant> ^openmpi@4.0.4 %gcc@11.2.0
 ```
-Note that you might have to first load the module `gcc/11.2.0` and then do a `spack compiler find` to be able to use `%gcc@11.2.0`.
-To test amanzi, proceed as explained above using `dev-build --test all`.

 # MacOS (native tools with Spack)

 Some Amanzi dependencies need a fortran compiler and built-in apple compilers may not offer that option.
 To check this, look at the ${HOME}/.spack/_system_/compilers.yaml file and see if fortran compilers are present.
 In a case when their are not present, the apple-clang spec might look something like this: